 Maps, navigation, and music

-Social media: the invisible trickle
+Social media: the invisible drain

 How to calculate your GB for the trip

-Tips to use less data
+Tricks to use less data

 Reducing consumption doesn't mean giving up your mobile, but using it wisely.
 These adjustments make the biggest difference with the least effort: